jbaird42/PythonFavRepo/README.md

 # PythonFavRepo
-Python/Flask based application for displaying popular Python Repos on Github
+Python/Flask based application for displaying popular Python Repos on Github.

+## Using the Application
+The homepage of the app will display a list of the top 100 Python Repos by default.
+You may then use the 'Number of Repos to Request' input field to request more repos.
+There is also a checkbox that gives you the option to only use local data (w/o calling the Github API)

 ## How to run locally